↑ Quick Guide to HF Propagation Using Solar Indices

 Understanding the influence of solar indices on HF radio propagation can help radio operators, amateurs, and professionals to find the best frequency to make a reliable conact.

-2. Solar indices (indexes) are numerical values that describe the current state of solar activity.
-They provide insight into how the sun's radiation affects Earth's ionosphere, which, in turn, influences HF radio wave propagation.
+2. The solar indices provide insight into how the sun's radiation affects Earth's ionosphere, which, in turn, influences HF radio wave propagation.

 condBADLowAverageGoodBetterBest